hiperbrain

 • Analogy - reason across records: Japan is to Tokyo as France is to ?.

 The parser is intentionally simple and transparent - it lives in lib/parse-command.ts - so you always know exactly how your words become vectors.
 No hidden interpretation, no language model guessing your intent.
+And if you misspell a name, a typo-tolerant resolver quietly offers the closest known concept.

 It knows what it has been taught, and reasons over that with vectors.
 Recall is probabilistic, so a heavily loaded relation can occasionally return a near-miss.
 That honesty is the point - everything it does, you can see, measure and verify.